The Founding of the Institute

 Distinguished Research Professor Dennis TC Tang served as the Institute’s first Director following its commencement in July 2011, until September the same year as he was appointed as a Grand Justice of Judicial Yuan.
 The office was then held temporarily by the Vice-President of Academia Sinica, Fan-sen Wang, until 17th January 2012, when former Grand Justice and Distinguished Research Professor Tzu-Yi Lin succeeded as the Institute’s second Director.
 Director Lin held the office until his retirement on 31st January 2019.
 Distinguished Research Professor Chien-Liang Lee, having served as the Institute’s first Deputy Director since 26th September 2014, succeeded as Director on 1st February 2019, while Research Professor Tze-Shiou Chien succeeded him as Deputy Director.

-The Institute currently comprises eighteen full-time research staff (one Distinguished Research Professor, eight Research Professors, six Associate Research Professors, two Assistant Research Professors, and one Research Scientist), three joint appointment research staff (three Join Appointment Research Professors), and two adjunct research staff member.
+The Institute currently comprises eighteen full-time research staff (one Distinguished Research Professor, seven Research Professors, six Associate Research Professors, three Assistant Research Professors, and one Research Scientist), three joint appointment research staff (three Join Appointment Research Professors), and three adjunct research staff member.
 The Institute will continue to recruit new talents to grow steadily and broaden its horizon, in accordance with Academia Sinica’s policy and funding,

 The Institute aims to contribute to the country by building up new paradigms for legal studies, enhancing the development of the Rule of Law in Taiwan, and leading the country’s legal communities to achieve academic excellence at the international level.
 The Institute saw many a challenge during the early years of its founding.
 Having to take into account available resources and people and demands for research, the Institute selected six particular core research areas to begin with: (i) Constitutional Structure and Human Rights; (ii) Administrative Regulation and Judicial Remedies; (iii) Law, Science, and Technology; (iv) Jurisprudence and Social Transformation; (v) Legal Development in China, Hong Kong, and Macau; (iv) Comparative Study of Judicial Systems, Empirical Study of Judicial Behavior, and Legislative Studies.
 Research staff are organized into research groups and develop projects to research on emerging legal problems in their respective areas of expertise; they develop research proposals and plans of execution, convene regular national and international conferences, and publish in journals or monographs to showcase their works.
 With such strenuous efforts from our staff members over the years, the Institute has gained a foothold in the legal academia in Taiwan; it will continue to work to further attain a footing in the global legal academe.